-What is modern data catalog?

 What is a modern data catalog?

-As defined by Gartner, modern data catalogs “automate various aspects of data cataloging, including metadata discovery, ingestion, translation, enrichment, and creation of semantic relationships between metadata.”
+what is a modern data catalog? as defined by Gartner, modern data catalogs “automate various aspects of data cataloging, including metadata discovery, ingestion, translation, enrichment, and creation of semantic relationships between metadata.”

 With that being said, a modern data catalog isn’t just an inventory of your data.
 It is built around the premise of “embedded collaboration” in today’s modern workspace and is also just as fast, flexible, and scalable as the rest of the modern data stack.